amoliverio/dada2_fiererlab/dada2_tutorial_16S.md

 ## Set up (part 2) - You are logged in to Rstudio on server (or have it open on your computer) ##

 Install DADA2 & other necessary packages.

-**NOTE:** If you are running on your local computer make sure you have idemp installed.
-Found here and it is a very quick install: [https://github.com/yhwu/idemp](https://github.com/yhwu/idemp)

 | <span> |
 | :--- |